 All mortgage loans of the Fund are secured by first liens on the related property.
 Substantially all the mortgage loans are credit enhanced through the FHA mortgage insurance programs, the Veterans Administration, USDA/RD guarantee programs, the Maryland Housing Fund (MHF) or by private mortgage insurers.
-Interest rates on such loans ranged from 4.0% to 7.5%.
-Remaining loan terms ranged from approximately 20 to 40 years, and 21 to 40 years, for the years ended June 30, 2007 and 2006, respectively.
+As of June 30, 2008 and 2007, interest rates on such loans ranged from 4.0% to 7.75% and 4.0% to 7.5%, respectively.
+Remaining loan terms ranged from approximately 19 to 40 years and 20 to 40 years, respectively.
+For the years ended June 30, 2008 and 2007, CDA has established an allowance for loan losses in the amounts of \$4,597 and \$1,264, respectively, on the uninsured portions of mortgage loans with private mortgage insurance.